alexanderkotsev/gp-ogc-api-features/tg.md

 A workaround for this is the following procedure:
 1. Retrieve a list of languages of interest
-    a.
-For a EU-wide application, this could be a list of all EU official languages.
+    - For a EU-wide application, this could be a list of all EU official languages.
-    b.
-For another application, this could be a list of languages chosen by an end user.
+    - For another application, this could be a list of languages chosen by an end user.
 2. For every all language of interest, issue an HTTP HEAD request to the landing page (/) having HTTP header Accept-Language set to `language_of_interest_tag,*;q=0.0` (e.g. `en,*;q=0.0`).
 3. For every response: if the HTTP status code of the response is 200, add the language specified in Content-Language to the list of supported languages.